MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Incremental Evaluation

 \section{Incremental Evaluation}

-In this section, we use the forest algebra framework of Section~\ref{sec:maintaining} to prove the following theorem: \begin{thm} \inceval for an NFTA $N=(\Sigma,Q,\delta,\init,F)$ and a tree $T$ can be solved with a preprocessing phase of time $\cO(|Q|^6 \cdot |T|)$, auxiliary structure of size $\cO(|Q|^4\log(|T|))$, and with update time $\cO(|Q|^6\log(|T|))$ after each new update. \end{thm} \begin{proof} We use the algorithms of Section~\ref{sec:maintaining} to compute and maintain a balanced representation $\Psi$ of the tree $T$.
+In this section, we use the forest algebra framework of Section~\ref{sec:maintaining} to prove the following theorem: \begin{thm} \inceval for an NFTA $N=(\Sigma,Q,\delta,\init,F)$ and a tree $T$ can be solved with a preprocessing phase of time $\cO(|Q|^6 \cdot |T|)$, auxiliary structure of size $\cO(|Q|^4 \cdot |T|)$, and with update time $\cO(|Q|^6\log(|T|))$ after each new update. \end{thm} \begin{proof} We use the algorithms of Section~\ref{sec:maintaining} to compute and maintain a balanced representation $\Psi$ of the tree $T$.
 For each node $v$ of the parse tree of $\Psi$, we store the element $h(\Psi_v)$ of the transition algebra of $N$ that corresponds to the forest or context represented by $\Psi_v$.
-By Lemma~\ref{lem:ta}, the evaluation problem can be solved by looking whether $(q_0,q_F)$ is contained in the transition algebra element represented at the root of the parse tree.
+By Lemma~\ref{lem:ta}, the evaluation problem can be solved by looking whether $(q_I,q_F)$ is contained in the transition algebra element represented at the root of the parse tree.

-As a last step in the preprocessing, we can compute the algebra elements that we store at the nodes of $\Psi$ in a bottom up way, computing one algebra operation at each inner node of $\Psi$.
+As a last step in the preprocessing, we can compute the algebra elements that we store at the nodes of $\Psi$ in a bottom-up way, computing one algebra operation at each inner node of $\Psi$.
 For the updates, we observe that after the update itself, we only need to update the algebra elements of the (logarithmically many) ancestors of the inserted/removed/relabeled node.
 In the case of deleting the last child of some node $v$, we also have to recompute the logarithmically many algebra elements of the ancestors of $v$ in the formula.

 Furthermore, for each performed rotation, we need to compute one algebra operation to compute the element represented at the node $w$ after the rotation (see Table~\ref{tab:rotations} for the definition of $w$).
-As the rotations are equivalence preserving (Lemma~\ref{lem:rotations-sound}), the elements for all other nodes stay the same.
+As the rotations are equivalence-preserving (Lemma~\ref{lem:rotations-sound}), the elements for all other nodes stay the same.
 Especially the element represented at $v$ does not change.

-We can therefore conclude all the run times from the lemma statements using Observation~\ref{obs:transitionAlgebra} and Theorem~\ref{thm:update}, as the number of rotations is clearly bounded by the runtime of the update algorithm. \end{proof}
+We can therefore conclude all the run times from the theorem statement using Observation~\ref{obs:transitionAlgebra} and Theorem~\ref{thm:update}, as the number of rotations is clearly bounded by the runtime of the update algorithm. \end{proof}